 Hairy and arid-loving Texas Brown Tarantulas are classic-looking spiders found in the central parts of the U.S. and Mexico.

 A good look at the orange tinted hairs covering the body and legs of the Texas Brown Tarantula requires close proximity.
 Fortunately, this species of Tarantula is considered quite docile.
 The two-toned spider is commonly seen in the great outdoors, wandering the ground for food or a mate.
 Despite its name, Texas Brown Tarantulas have a range that ventures north into Kansas, west to Arizona, east to Louisiana, and south into Mexico.

-The brown cephalothorax and abdomen (head and rear) offers a light contrast to the thick dark legs.
+The brown cephalothorax and abdomen (head and rear end) are lighter brown in contrast to its darker legs.
+The legs may have a grayish-white hue to them thanks to light colored hairs near the feet.
 The main parts of the body are covered in rusty-orange colored hairs that the spider will rub off when threatened.
 Theses hairs can get embedded into skin and cause irritation.
-The dark legs may have a grayish-white hue to them thanks to light colored hairs near the feet.

 Though it is not aggressive, like any frightened animal, it will defend itself if it feels threatened.
 Running for cover is its usual response after being spotted.
 Behavior such as raising and stretching out its front pairs of legs in an effort to increase its apparent size is an indication to back away from it.
 A stressed spider is more likely to bite.

 Like other Tarantulas, the Texas Brown preys on insects.
 It has its own predators, however.
 Tarantula Hawks are large wasps that sting and paralyze these spiders in order to use them as food for wasp larvae.
 Birds and other small mammals also eat them.

 Look for these Texas Brown Tarantulas in open fields, tilled farmland, and in places that offer good hiding spots like wood piles and leaf litter.
 They may accidentally wander indoors, but are most content in their natural habitat.

 Scientific Name: Aphonopelma hentzi